 Wherever feasible, this is chosen as one of the primary shared custody arrangements.

-Examples Of Shared Custody Arrangements
+Common Shared Custody Arrangements

 Apart from alternate weekdays or alternate weekends schedule, many parents also prefer a two-two-three schedule.